lhcb/starterkit-lessons/first-analysis-steps/index.md

 If you have any problems or questions, you can [send an email to `lhcb-starterkit@cern.ch`](mailto:lhcb-starterkit@cern.ch).

-{% callout "Prerequisites" %}
+> ## Prerequisites {.prereq}
+>
-Before starting, you should be familiar with using a shell, like `bash`, and with programming in Python.
+> Before starting, you should be familiar with using a shell, like `bash`, and
+> with programming in Python.
+>

-The [Software Carpentry
+> The [Software Carpentry
-workshop](http://twitwi.github.io/2015-06-02-cern-lhcb/) gives a great introduction to these, as well as to many other useful computing tools.
+> workshop](http://twitwi.github.io/2015-06-02-cern-lhcb/) gives a great
+> introduction to these, as well as to many other useful computing tools.
-{% endcallout %}

 ## Topics